angstroms/pruitt2json/README.md

 dumps](http://www.exposedbycmd.org/Scott-Pruitt-Missing-Emails) slightly more
 useful (albeit the script isn't perfect)

+Go check out the [visualization](http://angstroms.github.io/pruitt2json/) to get a sense of the data.

 ## Install

 In order to run you must have `wget`, `poppler-utils` and `python3` with pip